 So the Images panel in a way combines what for articles is divided in two panels ‘Write’ and ‘Articles’.

 The first tool at the top of the panel is the upload area.
 Labeled ‘Upload image’ you will find a field for entering a path to the image.
-On its right side there is a ‘Browse…‘-button which (as well as clicking on the field itself) will open a pop-up-window containing your file manager’s tools to locate an image file for upload.
+On its right side there is a ‘Browse…’-button which (as well as selecting the field itself) will open a pop-up-window containing your file manager’s tools to locate an image file for upload.

 The image will be uploaded to the images folder of Textpattern (but remember the file size limitations).
 A reference will automatically be saved in the database and the image editing panel will be opened.
 Here you can enter additional information (see below) regarding the image.
-To save those informations and return to the Images panel click ‘Save’.
+To save those informations and return to the Images panel press ‘Save’.

 Technical note: In the images folder all uploaded images will have only a number as name.
 The number equals the unique Textpattern ID number of the image - extended by